Skip to Main Content

 Your online referencing guide: FedCite

 FedCite is the one stop shop for all your referencing needs.
-In this course, you need to use APA 7.
+In this unit, you need to use APA 7.
 Look at the Using APA7 section to find out general information on how to cite and reference, and the source types for specific examples.

 Go to FedCite